-One of the oldest and most comprehensive public universities in the United States, the University of South Carolina Columbia is the major research center of the University and its largest campus, enrolling about 18,000 undergraduate students and more than 7,500 students in graduate and professional programs.
+One of the oldest and most comprehensive public universities in the United States, the University of South Carolina Columbia is the major research center of the University and its largest campus, enrolling some 16,500 undergraduate students and more than 8,500 students in graduate and professional programs.

 From its location in the state capital, the University offers a range of excellent programs and activities designed to enhance the intellectual, cultural, physical, and social development of its diverse student body.
 Students can pursue bachelor's, master's, doctoral, and professional degrees in over 350 major degree programs.
 USC Columbias professional programs in law, pharmacy, and medicine, and the magnitude of its graduate programs in areas such as the arts and sciences, international business, public health, social work, and library and information science distinguish it from all other institutions of higher learning in the state of South Carolina.
 Additional opportunities for personal and career development, including an associate degree program at Fort Jackson, are provided to the citizens of South Carolina through outreach and continuing education activities.
 USC Columbia offers the most comprehensive array of educational programs in the state and is the only South Carolina institution classified as a Four Year I by the Southern Regional Education Board.